mattlo/learnfrontend-com-issues/README.md

 A repository solely for hosting learnfrontend-com defects.
 Anyone who reports meaningful bugs will be rewarded in coffee or a Starbucks giftcard.
 Otherwise feel free to just browse the site.
 Test content will only be available on the QA instance.

-You will need to request access to report issues.
+You will need to request access to report issues (email mlo@learnfrontend.com for the invite).

 **QA link will be activated on 8/25/14**